 Mandela Partners’ capacity to quickly respond in a time of crisis was largely due to this systems approach to community work.

-Through the Visionary Voices Podcasts and Lifting Up Leadership Videos, these conversations with FSLN members dig into what leadership means, discuss ways to achieve transformative change, and explore dreams for a more equitable future.
+Through podcasts and video series, FSLN members dig into what leadership means, discuss ways to achieve transformative change, and explore dreams for a more equitable future.

 New York, NY